Zutter (song)

 "Zutter" (Korean: 쩔어; RR: Jjeoreo, lit.
-"Dope") is a song by South Korean band Big Bang, sung by the duo of members GD & TOP.
+"Dope") is a song by South Korean band Big Bang, sung by the duo of members GD & TOP (G-Dragon and T.O.P.).
 It was released as a digital single alongside "Let's Not Fall in Love" on August 5, 2015 through YG Entertainment, in conjunction with the single album E. The single was later added as the seventh track for the band's third Korean-language studio album Made, which was released on December 12, 2016.

 Background

 A single including the sub-unit GD&TOP was announced on July 24, with the teaser image being released the next day.
 "Zutter" marks the first release of the duo in four years, since the album GD & TOP.

 G-Dragon stated that he had a difficult time written the rap lyrics of "Zutter", saying "I've written rap lyrics for a long time, but these days, I keep going over them again.
 Because rap lyrics have become a topic of controversy on a certain show, I look over each line again and again."
 Seungri said that the Korean survival competition show Show Me the Money 4 made G-Dragon go over the lyrics many times.

 On August 12, "Zutter" was banned from KBS due to the content of the song and coarse language in the lyrics and title.
 YG Entertainment responded, announcing that there would be no revisions to the song, "In order to maintain the meaning of the song, we have no plans to change the lyrics of Zutter."